-Watch how to redact sensitive data using ABBYY FlexiCapture.
+Watch our video on how to redact sensitive data using ABBYY FlexiCapture.

 Hello.
 Today I am going to show you how to use ABBYY FlexiCapture software to redact sensitive information on your documents.
 The first thing I’m going to do is open up my document definition within the software.
 This is what we call sometimes a template.
 This is where we outline the fields that we want to capture off the document.
 I’m just going to simply open my first document definition here.
 You will see that we have our health insurance claim form, which obviously may have a lot of personal and private information that we do not want transported with the document as it moves downstream in our organization.